-Martin, Sylvia, Mama, and Daddy seemed to have such a lovely time putting together their mural this week, don’t you think?
+Martin, Sylvia, Mama, and Daddy seemed to have such a lovely time putting together their mural in this week's Martin & Sylvia: Saturdays! story "Important to Us All", don’t you think?
 If you’re like us, as you listened to the story unfold, you thought about making your own mural.
 Well that’s just what we’re going to do today!

 Murals can be found in many different places.
 There are public murals for everyone to enjoy, like the one in Martin and Sylvia’s downtown.
 Or there are private murals like the one Martin, Sylvia, Mama, and Daddy made for their own backyard.